nkuik/portfolio/content/posts/terraform-aws-api-gateway-lambda.md

 ## Summary

 At this point, it should be possible to hit your Lambda function at the domain name of your Route 53 zone using SSL.
 You can see that it's only a `POST` method as of now, and if you read up on the [AWS API Gateway documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html), you can read about all the additional features that can be utilized, such as route responses, integration responses, and authorizers.

+And once again, here's the [link](https://github.com/nkuik/terraform-aws-api-gateway-lambda-demo) to the repo with the example code.